nerdinthenord/SimpleJobBot/README.md

 To generate a package for a new job

 1. Paste your resume text into the first large text area
-2. Fill in the company name, role title, and any other fields shown
+2. Enter the company name, role title, and location
-3. Paste the job description into the second large text area
+3. Choose a seniority hint if relevant
-4. Select the seniority hint if the form offers it
+4. Paste the job description into the second large text area
-5. Click the button to generate the package
+5. Submit the form

-While the model is running the page will show a status message.
-When the process completes you will see
+While the model is running the page shows a status message.
+When it completes you will see

-* A fit score and a simple label that describes the fit
+* A fit score and a short label
-* A short explanation of why the job is a fit
+* A short explanation of the fit
-* The full generated resume as plain text on the page
+* The full generated resume displayed as plain text
-* A note showing which folder on disk contains the files for this job
+* The folder name on disk where the files were written

 Each run creates a new folder under `job-packages` with a timestamped name.
 Inside that folder you will find